vinhnghiemcr/u2_lesson_express_middleware/README.md

 The `cors` package enables cross origin resource sharing for our app.
 Feel free to look this up on your own time.

-The `body-parser` package gives Express the ability to read various types of form data, the `json` method allows us to send json information to our server and the `urlEncoded` method allows us to send urlEncoded forms to our server.
+The `body-parser` gives Express the ability to read various types of form data, the `json` method allows us to send json information to our server and the `urlEncoded` method allows us to send urlEncoded forms to our server.

 More On the urlEncoded method here:
 [bodyParser.urlEncoded](https://github.com/expressjs/body-parser#bodyparserurlencodedoptions)